junxit/us-congress-bills-110/metadata.md

 - 2008-03-04 — Introduced in House
 - 2008-03-04 — Introduced in House
 - 2008-03-04 — Referred to the House Committee on House Administration.
+- 2008-03-05 — Considered under suspension of the rules. (consideration: CR H1254-1255)
+- 2008-03-05 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+307.
+- 2008-03-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-03-05 — Mr. Brady (PA) moved to suspend the rules and agree to the resolution.
+- 2008-03-05 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H1254)
+- 2008-03-05 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H1254)